COM 102 Orientation to the Communication & Media Arts Major 1 SH

 This intensive course combines theoretical and practical editing procedures and techniques.
 The emphasis of this course is on media aesthetics, terminology, problem-solving, creative options, the process of organizing material, continuity and pacing, constant screenings or concepts discussed, lab sessions, and practical experience on editing systems.
 Alternate spring semesters.
+Students must earn a “C” or better in major classes; 2.5 GPA in in the major.
 Prerequisite: COM 146.

 COM 340 Sound for Media 3 SH

 This course is a continuation of sound and audio production knowledge and skills learned in COM 146 Basic Video Production.
 Students will work with aesthetic, design, planning, creative, and technical aspects of audio production specifically for digital film and video.
 The course features lectures, critical analysis, and relevant hands-on experience through sound recording and editing.
 Course requires work 2-4 hours/week beyond class time.
+Students must earn a “C” or better in major classes; 2.5 GPA in in the major.
 Prerequisite: COM 146.

 COM 362 Organizational Communication 3 SH